Prashanthp10/TestProject/README.md

 # TestProject
 This is sample github project.
-Created a branch and doing first commit
+Created a branch and doing first commit.
+Doing another commit